Mario Praz: Critical views

 In his preface of Voce dietro la scena: Un'antologia personale, Mario Praz shows his peculiar irony and understatement in reporting cases of misquotations and misinterpretations of his studies or his personality abroad.
 He reports the following facts: In the Life and Letters of Sir Edmund Gosse, Gosse writes in a letter dated 17 November 1923: "Mario Praz is an interesting young professor, a great Swinburnian."
 In the "Italian Pageant", Derek Patmore states: "Dr. Mario Praz, so long a staunch friend of England."
 Charles Du Bos writes in his diary in 1923: "I dined with Abraham and Mario Praz.
 He is a great friend of Vernon Lee."
 Marie-Anne Comnène, the widow of Benjamin Crémieux, writes in Hommes et Mondes, December 1949: "There were authoritative critics: Marco Pron, Franci, Rossi, count Morra and Mademoiselle Bellonci, great animators of the Pen Club."
-Marco Pron is actually Mario Praz, misspelled.
+Marco Pron is actually Mario Praz, misspelt.
 Charles Jackson says in The Outer Edges: "Mario Praz and Bertold Brecht make the best reading in the world for a sexual criminal."
-Around 1950, Kadar Jennö translated Neoclassic Taste into Hungarian; he asserts that comrade Praz is a harsh enemy of capitalism.Besides these fun facts, though, Praz has been highly admired in Italy and abroad.
+Around 1950, Kadar Jennö translated Neoclassic Taste into Hungarian; he asserted that comrade Praz is a harsh enemy of capitalism.
+Besides these fun facts, though, Praz has been highly admired in Italy and abroad.
 Edmund Wilson, in "The Genie of the Via Giulia", wrote that Praz "will come to be known to posterity—so far as a foreigner can judge—as one of the best Italian writers of his time".